 - Documents must state who prepared them, and Virginia attorneys are required to provide their VSB number on all Deeds.

 - Documents must state to whom they are to be returned after recording.

 - The Consideration and Assessed Value must be on the First Page of all Deeds and must have a proper legal description.

 - Tax exemption codes must be written clearly on FIRST page if any exemption is being claimed under Virginia or Federal Laws.

 - Refinance Deeds of Trust must have proper language and correct original instrument number.

-- Corrections and/or re-recordings must state what is being corrected or reason for re-recording along with original instrument number on the first page document.
+- Corrections and/or re-recordings must state what is being corrected or reason for re-recording along with original instrument number on FIRST PAGE of document.

-- Checks are made payable to Clerk of Circuit Court and all documents should include a SASE to ensure proper return.
+- Checks are made payable to Clerk of Circuit Court and all documents should include a SASE to insure proper return.